radrow/ddtrace/EVALUATION.md

 #### Figure 15

-The plots produced for Figure 15 by our benchmarking script do not have a legend (we manually placed the legend shown in the paper).
-The produced plots may be slightly different w.r.t. the paper, but the overall trends should be the same:
+The plots produced for Figure 15 by our benchmarking script may be slightly different w.r.t. the paper, but the overall trends should be the same:

 - In *Figures 15a, 15b and 15c*, the orange line should show values greater than blue and green lines, while red line should be above the orange line.